Why We Advocate

 “What I see in Brazil is the true activism of people who dedicate their lives to building a better society and to protecting the current and future generations from harmful commercial practices that threaten the right to food and the right to health,” Mariana de Araujo Ferraz, Brazil Country Coordinator for the Global Health Advocacy Incubator’s Obesity Prevention Program, says.

 The Global Health Advocacy Incubator supports civil society organizations advocating for laws and policies that reduce death and disease.
-We support advocates for cardiovascular health, preventing epidemics, road safety, healthy food policy, drowning prevention, better health data, and maternal and reproductive health.
+We support advocates for cardiovascular health, prevent epidemics, road safety, healthy food policy, drowning prevention, better health data, and maternal and reproductive health.

 We advocate for public health policies because: